MicroPasts/baiConsolidationInRstats/readme.md

 These data were created through the efforts of our amazing crowd sourcing volunteers using the
 @micropasts platform.

-During the project planning, we committed to depositing these data with the Archaeology Data Service at York University.
-This is part of the process.
+During project planning, we committed to depositing these data with the UK Archaeology Data Service.
+This is part of that process.

 # Contents